LearnerOrLearnerr/open-banking-manning/define-the-contract/README.md

 ## Mock MVC

-Mock MVC is a Spring testing framework for HTTP requests and responses without the need for a running server.
+Mock MVC is part of Spring Boot starter test.
+It's a Spring testing framework for HTTP requests and responses without the need for a running server.

+Some other testing libraries that are part of `spring-boot-starter-test` are

+- JUnit
+- Mockito
+- Hamcrest
+- MockMvc

 ```java
 @SpringBootTest